Relations between Eastern Orthodoxy and Judaism

 The Eastern Orthodox Church and Roman Catholic Church were united until the East–West Schism in 1054.
 Since then, the relationship between Eastern Orthodox Christians and Rabbinic Judaism has ranged from friendly, to punctuated tolerance, to outright hostility.
 During the last years of the Byzantine Empire, many Venetian Jews were able to purchase naturalization, and were therefore entitled to a broader set of rights than Christians.
 During the period of the Ottoman Empire, many Christians and Jews experienced radically different and varying experiences.
 In other Orthodox nations such as Russia, many Jews faced much more difficult challenges.

 Patriarchal statement

 An Orthodox Christian attitude to the Jewish people is seen in an encyclical of 1568 written by Ecumenical Patriarch Metrophanes III (1520–1580) to the Greek Orthodox in Crete (1568) following reports that Jews were being mistreated.

-The Patriarch states: "Injustice ... regardless to whoever acted upon or performed against, is still injustice.
-The unjust person is never relieved of the responsibility of these acts under the pretext that the injustice is done against a heterodox and not to a believer.
-As our Lord Jesus Christ in the Gospels said do not oppress or accuse anyone falsely; do not make any distinction or give room to the believers to injure those of another belief."
+The Patriarch stated, "Injustice, therefore, is and stands, regardless to whomever acted upon or performed against, as still injustice.
+The unjust person is never relieved of the responsibility of these unjust acts under the pretext that the injustice done is done against a heterodox and not to a believer.
+As our Lord Jesus Christ in the Gospels said, "Do not oppress or accuse anyone falsely; do not make any distinction or give room to the believers to injure those of another belief."